wp-plugins/wp-soononline-page/readme.txt

 == Description ==

 Creates a Soon Online Page (cooning soon) that is visible by all not logged in wordpress users.
 It is very useful for new sites that are underconstruction!

-**Upcoming Versions New Features**
-1. Counter
-2. default themes
-3. Mail collection app

 == Installation ==